smaurice101/readthedocs/docs/source/genai.rst

 TML and Generative AI
 =================

-TML uses the `privateGPT container <https://hub.docker.com/r/maadsdocker/tml-privategpt-with-gpu-nvidia-amd64>`_ for secure, fast, and distributed, AI.
+TML uses privateGPT containers (discussed below) for secure, fast, and distributed, AI.
 This container is dependent on the NVidia GPU.

 .. note::
    TML Solution developers have 4 privateGPT container options.
 These range from the small to large models with varying GPU memory requirements.